tsuyoshi-matsuura/courseraDataScienceCourse3/CodeBook.md

 - 'features_info.txt': Shows information about the variables used on the feature vector.

-- 'features.txt': List of all features (561 variable)
+- 'features.txt': List of all features (561 variables)

-- 'activity_labels.txt': Links the class labels with their activity name.
+- 'activity_labels.txt': Links the activity labels (1-6) with their activity name.

 - 'train/X_train.txt': Training set.
 Size: 7352 x 561

-- 'train/y_train.txt': Training labels (activity id's: 1-6).
+- 'train/y_train.txt': Training activity labels (1-6).
 Size: 7352 x 1

 - 'train/subject_train.txt': Each row identifies the subject who performed the activity for each window sample.
 Its range is from 1 to 30.
 Size: 7352 x 1

 - 'test/X_test.txt': Test set.
 Size: 2947 x 516

-- 'test/y_test.txt': Test labels (activity id's: 1-6).
+- 'test/y_test.txt': Test activity labels (1-6).
 Size: 2947 x 1

 - 'test/subject_train.txt': Each row identifies the subject who performed the activity for each window sample.
 Its range is from 1 to 30.
 Size: 2947 x 1